will-chrizt/UST_Training/Concepts/Certificates.md

 ### **How Certificates Enable Worker Node Validation**

-Let’s connect certificates to the **worker node validation** process described earlier, focusing on how they secure and validate interactions with the API server.

 1. **Node Registration**:
    - When a worker node joins the cluster, the kubelet uses its certificate (`kubelet.crt`) to authenticate to the API server.